There are several residential caravan and park home sites in Peterborough that are a popular choice for many people.

 Before applying online, please ensure you have read the guidance and information within this page to assist you with the application requirements and process.

 A site licence is needed to ensure standards are regulated.
-This includes:

 - distance between homes